 The CENTURI Master of Computational and Mathematical Biology (CMB) aims to teach the analysis and the modelling of complex biological systems.
-Computational and Mathematical Biology accepts bachelor students with a background in mathematics and computer science.
-Students with a BSc in biology are requested to have already minored in either mathematics or computer science.
+Computational and Mathematical Biology accepts bachelor students with a background in Mathematics or Biology or Computer science.
+Students with a BSc in Biology are requested to have already minored in either Mathematics or Computer science.

-This Master is structured around 4 different 2-year degrees: Computer Science, Statistics, Data Science and Bioinformatics.
-These 4 majors lead students to address the new challenges of complex biological systems.
+This Master is structured around 3 different 2-year degrees: Statistics, Mathematical modeling and Bioinformatics.
+These 3 majors lead students to address the new challenges of complex biological systems.

 While specialising on a major in their own field, students share courses and interdisciplinary projects.
 Independently from their major, every student will follow courses in Computer Science, Mathematics and Biology.